GatewayGlobal/clever-pine-36574/content/pages/index.md

     title: Gateway Global
     subtitle: >-
-      We are a web development company that specializes in assisiting businesses with setting up their web presence using automation tools
+      We are a web development company that specializes in assisiting businesses with setting up their web presence using web tools for a budget.
     actions:
       - label: Learn More
         url: /features